About Our Community

 Senior & Residential Assisted Living

 Our assisted living residents have many areas within our community where they can get together for relaxation, socializing, playing games and attending special events.
 Our spacious living room on the first floor features a fireplace with large comfortable sofas and big plush chairs.
 Classical music or other favorite selections are always playing in the background, unless there is a structured activity going on.
 Our upstairs living room also has a fireplace, television and library off to one side.
 We have two large activities room – one that will accommodate family groups of up to 25, making it the perfect spot to enjoy Thanksgiving or Christmas dinner with family.
-Altogether, Harden Ranch has five outdoor patios with many walking paths.
+Altogether, Brookdale Salinas has five outdoor patios with many walking paths.
 Our larger patios, which are furnished with wicker chairs, tables and umbrellas, are typically used for Mother’s Day brunches, Father’s Day barbecues and other special events.
 Our own beauty salon is open four days a week, providing hair styling services including permanents, as well as pedicures and manicures.

 Strong, Caring Professional Relationships